edan-ais/QuotaSetting/docs/TERMS.md

 These Terms shall be governed by and construed in accordance with the laws of California, without regard to its conflict of law provisions.

 ## 9. Contact Information
-For inquiries regarding these Terms of Use, please contact: edan@analyticintelligencesolutions.com
+For inquiries regarding these Terms of Use, please open an issue in this repository.